Truth in Accounting

 Learn more about corporations VOTING to rewrite our laws.

-Truth in Accounting (TIA) is a right-wing 501(c)3 non profit and an Associate member of the State Policy Network (SPN).
+Truth in Accounting (TIA) is a right-wing 501(c)3 non profit and a former associate member of the State Policy Network (SPN).
 Founded in 2002, the deficit alarmist organization compiles and analyzes government financials on the local, state and federal level.

 Truth in Accounting publishes an annual "Fiscal State of the States" report analyzing state fiscal numbers and ranking them based off of taxpayer share of debt.
 TIA launched its State Data Lab in 2012, an interactive website that displays information about state debts, liabilities and assets.
 The State Data Lab uses the American Legislative Exchange Council's (ALEC's) Rich States, Poor States state economic outlook rankings analysis, relating it to TIA's "Taxpayer Burden" estimate.